Vice Ganda: Early life

 Before coming out to his family and loved ones, Vice Ganda was known as "Tutoy", which was his nickname as a young boy.
-The youngest of six children, Vice Ganda grew up in the neighbourhood Sta Cruz, Manila.
-His father, a native of Taysan, Batangas and a barangay captain in Tondo, Manila, was murdered when he was young, prompting his mother, an Ilocana from San Juan, La Union, to leave her children to work abroad as a caregiver.
-Ganda was able to sustain his studies due to a scholarship granted by an unknown Japanese woman who funded his education from third grade until second year college.
+The youngest of six children, Vice Ganda grew up in a neighbourhood of Santa Cruz, Manila.
+His father, a native of Taysan, Batangas, and a barangay captain in Tondo, Manila, was murdered when he was young, prompting his mother, an Ilocana from San Juan, La Union, to leave her children to work abroad as a caregiver.
+Vice was able to sustain his studies due to a scholarship granted by an unknown Japanese woman who funded his education from third grade until second year college.
 He studied political science at Far Eastern University but was not able to complete his studies to pursue his career.

 Career

-1997-2008: Stand-up comedy and cross-over to television and films
+1997–2008: Stand-up comedy and cross-over to television and films

 Vice Ganda started out as a singer, then as a comedian for Punchline and The Library in Manila, whose owner Andrew de Real gave him the stage name "Vice Ganda".
-He was discovered by Hans Mortel who later on introduced him to De Real, the "Godfather of Malate" and "King of Comedy Bars" who had served as his mentor for his comedy skits.
+He was discovered by Hans Mortel who later introduced him to De Real, the "Godfather of Malate" and "King of Comedy Bars" who had served as his mentor for his comedy skits.
 There he spent several years developing his material in the comedy clubs.
 His career began to build after appearances on television and reviews from tabloid columns.

 He works alongside fellow comedians Chokoleit, Pooh, John Lapus and Rey Kilay.
-Ganda is widely known for his observational comedy and situational irony type of comedy skits.
-In 1999, a talent scout and now a fellow television comedian and manager Ogie Diaz discovered Ganda in one of his visits to the comedy bars.
+Vice is widely known for his observational comedy and situational irony type of comedy skits.
+In 1999, a talent scout and now a fellow television comedian and manager, Ogie Diaz, discovered Vice in one of his visits to the comedy bars.